Reloaded-Project/Reloaded.Hooks-rs/docs/dev/design/assembly-hooks/overview.md

 ## Thread Safety & Memory Layout

-!!! note "[Reloaded3](https://reloaded-project.github.io/Reloaded-III/) allows mod load/unloads in real time, so this is a hard requirement."

-!!! warning "Therefore, assembly hooks should be thread safe."

 In order to support thread safety, while retaining maximum runtime performance, the buffers where the original and hook code are contained have a very specific memory layout (shown below)